TensorExt

 operation ::= `tensor_ext.assign_layout` operands attr-dict `:` type($output)

-This op allows the ingestion of a plaintext tensor into the layout system.
+This op allows the ingestion of a plaintext value into the layout system.
 For example, ops like linalg.reduce, require a tensor input to represent initial values.
 These will generally be created by an arith.constant or tensor.empty op, which does not have secret results.
 Lowerings will convert this to a packed plaintext, so that the subsequent ops can be lowered as ciphertext-plaintext ops.

 This op is inserted by layout selection passes.